• Arduino

 while True:

-for x in range(0,2):
+for x in range(0, 2):

-for y in range(0,2):
+for y in range(0, 2):

-for i in range(0,101):
+for i in range(0, 101):

-# clean up after the program is finished
+# Clean up after the program has been completed

 except KeyboardInterrupt:

-Technical data
+Technical Data

 Forward voltage 2.0 V - 2.5 V